 With RTI instead of saying, “if there’s a disorder, let’s determine the educational need” it posits “there’s a problem here; let’s figure out why.”
 Instead of simply establishing educational need, specific barriers to learning are identified.
 Comprehensive evaluations are still required, but it’s typically a different kind of evaluation because considerable data has been collected.

 RTI is a multi-year, multi-stage process—not a “wait to fail” system based on performance at a single point in time.
 General and special education interventions are closely aligned into a single, tightly integrated system, as all students are general education students first.
 Students receive increasingly intensive and differentiated interventions, with the response to each intervention recorded.

 A student with learning disabilities is one who does not respond adequately to quality instruction; he is hard to teach, but not unable to learn.

 - Tier I provides enhanced general education classroom instruction for all students—not just those at risk.

 - Tier II offers more intensive, typically small-group intervention for those who have not responded adequately to Tier I efforts.

 - Tier III refers those students who do not make adequate progress despite appropriate instruction to Special Ed for a more intensive, science-based reading intervention in a small group or one-on-one.

-This information is based on a keynote address delivered by child neuropsychologist Jack M. Fletcher, PhD, at the “Response to Instruction” Summer Institute, co-sponsored by the Haskins Literacy Initiative and the Connecticut branch of the International Dyslexia Association.
+This article is based on a presentation delivered by child neuropsychologist Jack M. Fletcher, PhD, at the “Response to Instruction” Summer Institute.
 Dr. Fletcher is a Distinguished Professor of Psychology at the University of Houston and works on issues related to learning and attention problems.